The Container Exercise: A Gentle Way to Calm Anxiety, Worry, and Overwhelm

 A Kind Reminder

 The Container Exercise doesn’t erase your pain—it gives you permission to set it aside for now.
 If you struggle with anxiety, trauma, or depression, it’s okay to need help holding it all.
+If anxiety and chronic overwhelm are making it difficult to feel grounded in daily life, you can learn more about therapy for anxiety and chronic overwhelm.

 “You don’t have to carry everything at once.
 Just one thing at a time.
 And sometimes, not even that.”

 If you’d like more guidance, or if you’re feeling stuck, you don’t have to go through it alone.
-Contact me here to learn more about working together.
+Contact me to learn more about working together.

 Next